 The City collected fair housing complaint data from HUD's Office of Fair Housing and Equal Opportunity to assess the volume and type of fair housing complaints made since 2015.
+In addition, information provided by Project Sentinel regarding calls and inquiries received is noted.
 The information received is summarized below.